-Your submission helps inform the committee about what you, your community or organisation thinks about an issue.
-Submissions may also help the committee when making its recommendations to Government.
+Your submission informs the committee about what you, your community, or organisation thinks about an issue.
+Submissions can also help the committee decide what recommendations it wants to make in its report.
 Your submission may be quoted or referred to in the committee's report.
 Most submissions are made public and published on the committee's webpage.